Learning to Think Like a Lawyer

 We soon discovered that, as lawyers in training, there was more work than we could realistically accomplish—unless, of course, we spent almost every waking hour in pursuit of legal knowledge.
 The competitive nature of the learning process drove us even harder, reinforcing some views and perceptions while diminishing others—all of which would eventually alter the very nature of how we thought.
 The goal, of course, was for us to become rational, logical, categorical, linear thinkers—trained to separate what is reasonable from what is not and what is true from what is false.

 Having learned to think in a new way, we had less tolerance for ambiguity.
 A new mental structure was forming—a new set of lenses through which to view the structure of human affairs.
 It was everything we had hoped for—a quantum leap forward; a kind of intellectual transcendence.
 We had every reason to believe that soon we would be paid to think.

 A New Perspective of the World

-The old lawyer I met in the brewery was right: Learning to think like lawyers made us less capable of the kind of emotive thinking necessary to make creative choices, manage and inspire people, and respond quickly to change.
-Fortunately, though, in learning how to think like lawyers we learned how to learn – we became autodidactic.
+The old lawyer I met in the brewery was right: Learning to think like lawyers made us less capable of the kind of emotive thinking necessary to make creative choices, manage, and inspire people, and respond quickly to change.
+Fortunately, however, in learning how to think like lawyers, we learned how to learn – we became autodidactic.
 And, for this reason alone, it was worth the price of admission.

 Today, thousands of lawyers who want to get back in touch with their right-brain selves are finding new careers in many different professions.
 Myself included.
 I practiced law for thirteen years and built a small and successful litigation firm.
-About ten years later I transitioned out of the full-time practice of law and found my professional calling in marketing and branding – a creative leap for a lawyer indeed.
+Ten years later, I transitioned out of full-time law and found my professional calling in marketing and branding – a creative leap for a lawyer indeed.